Our Theory of Change

 Our ecological systems approach encourages us to work in many areas, across disciplines and fields, so long as the connective tissue is a focus on improving people’s lives.
 Through education.
 Through employment.
 Through healthier and happy lives – all with a commitment to affecting these changes broadly and equitably to benefit all.

-When approached in this more wholistic manner,
+When approached human services in this more holistic manner,

-- Most importantly, we find that the person at the center receives better “wrap around” care.
+• Most importantly, we find that the person at the center receives better “wrap around” care.

-- Resources can be braided together, increasing efficiency.
+• Resources can be braided together, increasing efficiency.

-- Opportunities are revealed for delivery services to work collaboratively instead of competitively, improving the overall efficacy of those services.
+• Opportunities are revealed for delivery services to work collaboratively instead of competitively, improving the overall efficacy of those services.

-- Moves the field from a mindset of scarcity to abundance.
+• Moves the field from a mindset of scarcity to abundance.